-- SA7: Support initiatives for the enhancement of essential local community facilities, including medical and educational facilities as appropriate, ensuring that they are sustainable and fit for purpose. - SA8: Ensure that new developments in Stone preserve and enhance the town's historic character and improve the quality of the natural and built environment.
+SA7: Support initiatives for the enhancement of essential local community facilities, including medical and educational facilities as appropriate, ensuring that they are sustainable and fit for purpose.

+SA8: Ensure that new developments in Stone preserve and enhance the town's historic character and improve the quality of the natural and built environment.

-To ensure that local people have access to a range of high quality sports and recreational facilities, that development proposals provide appropriate provision and support towards new facilities, and enhancements, in accordance with strategic policies within the Local Plan (e.g. Policy 1 - Stone Town, and Policy 2 - West and South of Stone.)
+- 30.3 Policy CAF1 aims to ensure that local people have access to a range of high quality sports and recreational facilities, that development proposals provide appropriate provision and support towards new facilities, and enhancements, in accordance with strategic policies within the Local Plan (e.g. Policy 1 Stone Town, and Policy 2 West and South of Stone.)
 Policy C7 of the PfSB Part 1 also sets out greenspace requirements and more formal sports facilities.
-These are further justified in Appendix G of the Plan for Stafford Borough.
+These are further justified in Appendix G of the Plan for Stafford Borough. - 30.4 For the preparation of residential development proposals reference to the 'Fields in Trust Guidance' is commended (www.fieldsintrust.org/guidance).